khushibangade03/Password_manager/README.md

-# Phonebook Manager
+Simple Password Manager

-A simple command-line Phonebook Manager written in C. This program allows you to add, display, search, and delete contacts in a phonebook.
+This project is a basic password manager written in C++.
+It allows you to store, retrieve, and delete passwords for various services.
+The passwords are stored in a local file with simple XOR encryption for demonstration purposes.

-## Features
+Features

-- **Add Contact**: Allows you to add a new contact to the phonebook.
-- **Display All Contacts**: Displays all the contacts stored in the phonebook.
-- **Search Contact**: Searches for a contact by name and displays it if found.
-- **Delete Contact**: Deletes a contact by name if it exists in the phonebook.
+Add Password: Save a password for a specific service.
+Retrieve Password: Retrieve a saved password by providing the service name.
+Delete Password: Remove a password for a specific service.
+Save to File: Passwords are saved in an encrypted format to a local file (passwords.txt).
+Load from File: Automatically load passwords from the file when the program starts.